 Light echoes caused by the sudden brightening of V838 Monocerotis in 2002.
 (NASA and the Hubble Heritage Team (AURA/STScI), apod091122)

-False-color infrared and sub-millimeter image of the region near the galactic center (actual image is much larger, and will be posted on very-wide-format page)
+A small portion of a false-color infrared and sub-millimeter image of the region near the galactic center (the actual image is much larger, and will be posted in sections on a very-wide-format page)

 (MSX, IPAC, NASA, APEX, ESO)